SoheilKhatibi/RoboCup-Humanoid-MRL-Webots-Simulation/README.md

 # References

-- For ball texture, The texture of World Cup 2010 was used, by David Swart. ([Link](https://www.flickr.com/photos/dmswart/4690051366/in/photostream/))
+- For ball texture, The texture of World Cup 2010 ball was used, by David Swart. ([Link](https://www.flickr.com/photos/dmswart/4690051366/in/photostream/))
 - This ReadMe is created using [this](https://github.com/othneildrew/Best-README-Template) useful template, by [othneildrew](https://github.com/othneildrew).
+- An old Logo of [Webots](https://cyberbotics.com/) was used in the texture of the walls.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>